 The order in which vertices are defined is significant because their position in the array is used to refer to them in primitive definitions.
 Any vertices required by a simplified model should be defined before those only required by the high-detail version of the same model, to minimize the number of coordinates processed.

-It probably isn't practical to define more than 200 vertices in a single model because higher vertex indices cannot be used in a model that is drawn on the 2D map (and some high indices trigger procedural generation when a model is rendered in 3D).
+It probably isn't practical to define more than 200 vertices in a single model because higher vertex indices cannot be used in a model that is drawn on the map (and some high indices trigger procedural generation when a model is rendered in 3D).

 A right-hand coordinate system is used to specify vertex positions.
 Ground level is the xy plane with z=0 and all negative z coordinate values are above ground.
 Coordinates are stored as a signed two's complement little-endian number occupying four bytes.

 An array of primitive definitions follows the vertex definitions.
 Each primitive definition is 16 bytes long, half of which is used to store vertex indices.
 Primitives are not shared between models.

-The order in which primitives are defined is significant because later primitives are not rendered if a simplified version of the model exists.
+The order in which primitives are defined is significant for several reasons:

 Each vertex index occupies one byte.
 Vertices are indexed by their position in the preceding vertex array, starting at 1.
 A primitive must have at least two vertices and can have up to eight (an octagon).
 Primitives with fewer than eight vertices are terminated by a zero byte.
 Polygons with vertices specified in anti-clockwise direction face the camera.

 Beyond a specified distance, a polygon is replaced with a line between its first two vertices (as if the third byte of the definition were zero).
 This threshold applies to the distance of the whole model from the camera, not the distance of any individual vertex.
 A side-effect is to disable procedural generation (e.g. stripes or dashes) and force the specified colour and plotting style to be used.